Exploring the EU with your Dog: What Pet Owners Need to Know!

 What is the best way to travel with a dog from the UK to Europe?

-2. Taking a ferry is another excellent option for travelling with your dog.
-Various ferry operators run routes from the UK to Europe, such as Dover to Calais and Harwich to the Hook of Holland.
-Here are some highlights:
+Ferries also provide a great way to travel with your dog, with routes such as Dover to Calais and Harwich to the Hook of Holland.

 It might sound like a lot to manage, but with careful planning and preparation, your dog can easily join you on your EU road trip this year!